 This report presents an analysis of evidence of pine martens gathered from England and Wales over a 12-year period (1996-2007); this evidence mainly comprised sightings reported by naturalists, land managers and members of the public.Buy

 This handbook draws together ideas for modifying, enhancing and creating roosts for lesser horseshoe bats based upon the experience of Vincent Wildlife Trust over more than 16 years.

 This publication is currently out of print.
-A new edition is planned for 2021.
 Please contact us if you have a specific enquiry about this book.Buy

 This report is devoted largely to an analysis of the results of the second survey of the status of the water vole and its main predator, the feral American mink, in Britain.
 (CD only).Buy

 This report presents the results of three years of survey effort on the hazel dormouse in Wales, initiated by Vincent Wildlife Trust in the autumn of 1997.
 The survey was organised in response to concerns that the true distribution and status was relatively poorly known.Buy